Keerthi392/DSA-using-C-/README.md

-This is repo contains the code that,I have practiced and learnt.
+This is repo contains the codes that,I have practiced and learnt.
 This repo contains the topics I have covered.and I'm learning more topics. learning in progress